• Skip to primary navigation

 Jump to Recipe

-This rosé sangria recipe is a light, crisp, and an easy spring and summer cocktail recipe to make for a crowd.
-While I’ve been experimenting with various sangria recipes for nearly 20 years, this berry-filled wine cocktail has become a summertime favorite.
+This rosé sangria recipe is a light, crisp, and easy spring and summer cocktail recipe to make for a crowd.
+I’ve been experimenting with sangria recipes for nearly 20 years, starting back in college when I’d mix together pitchers using Two Buck Chuck from Trader Joe’s (that wine really did cost just $2 back then!).
+Over the years, my sangria game has evolved significantly into much more elevated and tastier versions.

 Close up of a stemless wine glass filled with rosé sangria, ice, berries, and orange slices.
 There is also a container of raspberries in the foreground, a container of strawberries in the background, and additional glasses of rosé sangria in the background.

 With warm weather just around the corner, rosé season is in sight!
-Whether or not you abide by the rosé all day mantra during the warmer months, rosé sangria is a fun twist on the classic.
+Whether or not you abide by the “rosé all day” mantra during the warmer months, this rosé sangria is a fun twist on the classic that’s the perfect sipper to enjoy with family and friends.

 Ingredients for rosé sangria, including a bottles of rosé wine, Korbel brandy, and Grand Marnier.
 A ¼ cup measure filled with granulated sugar, 2 oranges, and bowls of strawberries and raspberries.